Pacers vs. Bulls Prediction & Picks - December 28

 Pacers vs. Bulls Prediction & Picks: Line, Spread, Over/Under - December 28

-The Indiana Pacers (15-14) visit the Chicago Bulls (14-18) in a matchup of Central Division teams at United Center, tipping off at 8:00 PM ET on Thursday, December 28, 2023.
-The Pacers are 2.5-point favorites in the game, the second matchup between the teams this season.
+The Chicago Bulls (14-18) are at home in Central Division action against the Indiana Pacers (15-14) on Thursday, December 28, 2023 at 8:00 PM ET.
+The Bulls are 2.5-point favorites in the game, the second matchup between the teams this season.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!